getsentry/symbolicator/docs/advanced/symbol-server-compatibility.md

 If you have no requirements to be compatible with another system you can also use the "unified" directory layout structure.
 This has the advantage that it's unified across all platforms and thus easier to manage.
 It can store breakpad files, PDBs, PEs and everything else.
+The `symsorter` tool in the symbolicator repository can automatically sort debug symbols into this format and also automatically create source bundles.

 **Schema**: